BFO1715/advertising_analysis/README.md

 - **Understand Conversion Factors:** Gain insights into critical factors influencing lead conversion for informed decisions.

-- **Create Lead Profiles:** Generate detailed profiles of leads with higher potential to tailor effective engagement strategies.
+- **Create Lead Profiles:** Generate profiles of leads with higher potential to tailor effective engagement strategies and a prediction tool to allow a user to see which criteria will most likely convert a lead.

 **Approach**